January 2015 Shebaa Farms incident: Aftermath

 The Hezbollah attack on the Israeli convoy at Shebaa farms killed two and wounded seven Israeli soldiers, according to the Israeli military.
 The IDF identified the victims as Sergeant Dor Chaim Nini, 20, and Captain Yochai Kalangel, 25.
 Al Mayadeen satellite channel said that fifteen soldiers had been killed in the attack.

 A Spanish UN peacekeeper, Cpl.
 Francisco Javier Soria Toledo, was killed by Israeli fire; Israel acknowledged this but said that it had no intentions to harm UN troops.

-Flights were suspended at the Israeli airports in Rosh Pina and Haifa.
+Flights were suspended at the Israeli airports in Rosh Pinna and Haifa.
 In Beirut, celebratory gunfire could be heard the afternoon after the attack.

 According to Robert Tait in The Telegraph, Israel stood on the brink of all-out conflict with Hezbollah by performing air and ground strikes against it in retaliation for the incident, though while things were tense neither side was interested in further escalation.
 No Israeli reserve soldiers were mobilized, thus indicating that an "all-out conflict" was out of the question.